 You must enroll in CHCBP within 60 days following the loss of entitlement to the Military Health System.
 To enroll, you will be required to submit:

-- A completed DD Form 2837, "Continued Health Care Benefit Program (CHCBP) Application.
+- A completed DD Form 2837 (Continued Health Care Benefit Program Application)

-- Documentation requested on the enrollment form, e.g., DD Form 214, "Certificate of Release or Discharge from Active Duty;” final divorce decree; DD Form 1173, "Uniformed Services Identification and Privilege Card."
+- Documentation requested on the enrollment form, such as DD Form 214 (Certificate of Release or Discharge from Active Duty), a final divorce decree, and DD Form 1173 (Uniformed Services Identification and Privilege Card).
 Additional information and documentation may be required to confirm an applicant's eligibility for CHCBP.

-The premium rates for 2022 are $1,654 per quarter for individuals and $4,079 per quarter for families.
-Humana Military Healthcare Services, Inc. will bill you for subsequent quarterly premiums through your period of eligibility once you are enrolled.
+The premium rates for 2023 are $1,813 per quarter for individuals and $4,539 per quarter for families.
+Humana Military will bill you for subsequent quarterly premiums through your period of eligibility once you are enrolled.
 The program uses existing Tricare providers and follows most of the rules and procedures of the Tricare Select program.